Michel Roux: Career

 In 1974, when Michelin stars were first awarded in the UK, Le Gavroche and the Waterside Inn both won a star, and when a number of restaurants won two Michelin stars for the first time in 1977, both Roux restaurants were among them.
 Le Gavroche moved to a new location in Mayfair in 1982, and in the same year became the first restaurant in the UK to be awarded three Michelin stars.
-The same rating for the Waterside Inn followed in 1985, but Le Gavroche went back down to two stars in 1993 and has not regained the three star level.
+The same rating for the Waterside Inn followed in 1985, but Le Gavroche went back down to two stars in 1993 and did not regain the three star level before it closed in 2024.
 In 2010, the Waterside Inn became the first restaurant outside France to have held three Michelin stars for a period of 25 years.

 The Roux Brothers Scholarship was founded by Albert and Michel in 1984.
 It is an annual competition to select a single chef to send out as an apprentice.
 The first winner was Andrew Fairlie, and winners over the years have included Sat Bains (1999) and Simon Hulstone (2003).

 In 1986 the brothers split their restaurant business between them, following a disagreement over the direction that their joint business should take; Albert took Le Gavroche, while Michel took the Waterside Inn.
 Michel was a consultant to British Airways for twenty years between 1983 and 2003, and for Celebrity Cruises since 1990.
 The Roux brothers' catering company was purchased by Compass Group in 1993, with Albert retained as a consultant.

 Roux's son, Alain Roux, currently runs the Waterside Inn in Bray, having taken over as chef patron in 2002.

 In July 2008, Roux announced that he would move permanently to Crans-Montana, Switzerland, citing concerns about the state of public safety in Britain.
 He also owned a vineyard and house on the Cote d'Azur in France.